 Hives, called urticaria by doctors, is one of the most common causes of skin inflammation.
 Up to 20% of the population will suffer from urticaria at least once in their lives.

-Hives are large, itchy, red rashes that rise up and go away quickly, sometimes to be replaced by others.
+Large, itchy red rashes called hives rise up and disappear quickly, sometimes to be replaced by others.
 A few people find that the condition recurs or lasts more than 6 weeks, which is considered chronic urticaria.

 In a minority of people with hives, a clear allergic link can be proven.
 They develop rashes after eating certain foods, taking certain medications, or being stung by an insect.
 Foods that can be associated with hives include:

 - fish and shellfish

 Coffee, alcohol, and tobacco are rarely identified as triggers of acute attacks of hives, but people who suffer from chronic hives often report that these substances make their symptoms worse.

 Almost any medication can provoke hives.
 These are some of the most common culprits:

 - acetylsalicylic acid* (ASA) and other anti-inflammatory medications (e.g., ibuprofen, naproxen)